phaustin/compblog/content/canvas/mute_unmute.md

-Title: Canvas: How To Mute Or Unmute Assignments
+Title: How To Mute Or Unmute Assignments
 date: 2018-01-12 14:00
 tags: canvas